rvy5009/project1/readme.md

 return price from api of current stock and then let the user decide weather they want to buy or sell then then add to the bank account.

-strech goals incoprate some drop downs html and css goals basically.
+strech goals incoprate some drop downs and css goals basically.